paroi-tech/direct-vuex/README.md

       // … store options here …
     } as const)

-The original Vuex store is still accessible through `store.original`:
+The classic Vuex store is still accessible through the `store.original` property.
+We need it to initialize the Vue application:

     import Vue from "vue"
     import store from "./store"

     new Vue({
+      store: store.original, // Inject the classic Vuex store
       // …
-      store: store.original,
-      // …
     }).$mount("#app")

-### Use the direct store
+### Use the direct store from Vue components

 From a component, import the store.

     import store from "./store"

+Then, the old way to call an action:

+    store.dispatch("myModule/myAction", myPayload)

-Then, the following line:
+… is replaced by the following wrapper:

     store.dispatch.myModule.myAction(myPayload)

-… replaces the old one:

-    store.dispatch("myModule/myAction", myPayload)

-Notice: It is still possible to use the injected `this.$store`, which is the original Vuex store.
+… which is fully typed.

+Typed getters and mutations are accessible the same way:

+    store.getters.myModule.myGetter;
+    store.commit.myModule.myMutation(myPayload);

+Notice: The underlying Vuex store wan be simultaneously used if you wish, through the injected `this.$store` or `store.original`.

 ## Limitations

 - Modules must be namespaced;
-- Actions must return a `Promise`;
 - Actions can't be declared with the object alternative syntax.

 ## Contribute